 The use of local anesthetics, sedatives, and contrast dyes during the exam may trigger an allergic reaction in some people.

-Contrast dyes can cause the following side effects:
+Contrast dyes can cause

 Some people may experience changes in blood pressure or a decrease in the supply of oxygen to the heart during a stress test.
 A stress test will take place in a fully equipped medical facility in case a person experiences any complications during the exam.

 Whenever a person receives sedatives, there is a chance that the stomach contents may enter the lungs.
 To prevent this, the doctor will ask the individual to attend the procedure with an empty stomach.

 Doctors use echocardiography to diagnose problems that affect the heart.
 During the test, a doctor will evaluate how well a person’s heart pumps blood.

 Doctors can also use echocardiography to look for signs of heart disease, such as weak heart muscle, blood clots inside the heart, or poorly functioning heart valves.